englekk/handbook-docs/Features/Features.md

 	<tr>
 		<td>
 			<b>Custom Shader Effects</b>
-			<p>The Fuse effect system is completely general, and you can easily create custom effects with Uno code.
-Fork one of the existing effects and or extend the Fuse.Effects class to create GPU shader effects.</p>
+			<p>The Fuse effect system is generalized and you can easily create custom effects with Uno code.
+Fork one of the existing effects and or extend the [Fuse.Effects](/uno/api/fuse/effects/effect) class to create GPU shader effects.</p>
 		</td>
 		<td class="feature__mature">Mature</td>
 	</tr>
 </table>

-> Note that GPU effects have a performance cost, and not all combinations and parameters.
-Applied and configured with care, all effects can be done in 60 FPS even on low-end devices.
-It is not recommended to use effects for essential features in your app, as you may need to disable them on weak devices.
+> Note that GPU effects have a performance cost and all combinations and parameters might not be suitable for all devices.
+However, applied with care all effects can be done in 60 FPS even on low-end devices.
+It is not recommended to use effects for essential features in your app, as you may need to disable them on less powerful devices.